Figuring out which side hustle business to start can be overwhelming.

 I was able to take that $15 and apply that to my new business and buy inventory to get started.

 Uses skills you may already have

 As a reseller, there are actually a lot skills at play you maybe haven’t considered.

 A reselling business involves shopping, bargain hunting, photography, computer work, a little customer service and marketing.

 Maybe you’ve been a bargain shopper your whole life.
-Then reselling will come easier to you.
+Then reselling will come easier for you.
 Or if you love taking pictures of your family, then your eye for beauty can help you find items that are good to sell and help you take good photos of those items.